 In the final document of the Amazon Synod in October 2019, the Synod Fathers wrote: ‘To walk together, the Church today needs a conversion to the synodal experience.
 It is necessary to strengthen a culture of dialogue, reciprocal listening, spiritual discernment, consensus and communion to find spaces and modes of joint decision and respond to pastoral challenges.’

-The Synod Talks that have been held and still continue at Liverpool Hope University Chapel have helped us reflect on some of the issues upon which the Amazon Fathers reflected, and to which we as an Archiocese must respond.
+The Synod Talks that have been held and continue at LACE have helped us reflect on some of the issues upon which the Amazon Fathers reflected, and to which we as an Archiocese must respond.

 Father Gerry O’Hanlon shared his understanding of the way that Pope Francis doesn’t just talk about Synods but has tried to live as leader of a Synodal Church.
 He began his talk with this thought: It all starts with some kind of encounter, in faith, with Jesus Christ.
 Remember Jesus and the Rich Young Man: ‘Jesus looked at him steadily and loved him.’
 There was a real joy in this encounter.
 Father Gerry went on to explore how Pope Francis prefers to stress the dynamic noun ‘encounter’ rather than the more abstract notion of ‘relationship’.
 Pope Benedict spoke of the passion of God for us.
 Fr Gerry added that the ‘us’ is important since it has an ecclesial dimension – it is about ‘Church, about diocese’, and that is why Archbishop Malcolm called a Synod.